The set includes the textbook, workbook, audiobook and streaming video.

 - plants like corn can be used in the production of biofuels to help us run our cars?

-In addition, children will also learn about the Fruits of the Holy Spirit, Jesus’s Parable of the Sower, and St. Patrick’s use of the clover to explain the Trinity, as well as be introduced to Catholics who made great contributions in the arena of science.
+In addition, children will also learn about the Fruits of the Holy Spirit, Jesus’s Parable of the Sower, and St. Patrick’s use of the clover to explain the Trinity, and they will be introduced to Catholics who made great contributions in this arena of science.

 Take a journey back to when God laid the foundation of the world with this groundbreaking science curriculum!